 The Internal Revenue Service (IRS) Information Reporting Advisory Committee (IRPAC) recently released a report with recommendations on a broad range of topics from withholding on cross border fees in lending transactions to the reporting of deemed dividends under Internal Revenue Code (the code) section 305(c).
-While a few of the recommendations have already been adopted to date, we’ve highlighted key points below that organizations should be aware of, particularly since the IRS has launched a new exam campaign focused on withholding for payments to non-US persons (refer to our prior alert), and as they implement tax planning in response to U.S. tax reform legislation:
+While a few of the recommendations have already been adopted to date, we’ve highlighted key points below that organizations should be aware of, particularly since the IRS has launched a new exam campaign focused on withholding for payments to non-US persons, and as they implement tax planning in response to U.S. tax reform legislation:

 Guidance on reporting and withholding for cross border fees

 IRPAC has requested that the IRS issue written guidance on the source and character of cross-border fee payments (particularly loan syndication fees) and recommended adopting a chart (see pages 80-82 on this report) with details on reporting and withholding requirements for cross border fees.
 If adopted, this guidance would provide much needed relief for taxpayers struggling to understand guidance published to date on loan syndication fees and other cross-border fees including those associated with standard lending transactions.
 Banks, in particular, will want to watch this one closely as sweeping changes to product master files, remapping of system income codes, and updates to procedure guides may be required if this recommendation is adopted.

 Relief for over withholding at pre-TCJA 28 percent back-up withholding rate